Samanq/SampleProjects/CSharpSamples/CSharpSolutions/SpanSample/README.md

 ---

-## Eliminating the need to using unsafe code in some cases.
+## Eliminating the need to use unsafe code in some cases.
 (Case 04)
-As we know arrays are reference types, so the values are stored in the heap and the reference stores in the stack.<br>
+As we know arrays are reference types, so the values are stored in the heap and the reference is stored in the stack.<br>
-Therefore, if we want to declare an array in stack we should use **unsafe** code and allocate it directly into stack.<br> But by using Spans we can avoid using unsafe code and create an array directly in the stack.
+Therefore, if we want to declare an array in the stack we should use **unsafe** code and allocate it directly into the stack.<br>
+But by using Spans we can avoid using unsafe code and create an array directly in the stack.
 ```C#
 static void UsingUnsafe()